 Early implementations often focus on the agent’s actions while neglecting how outcomes feed back into the system for learning.
 Without robust feedback mechanisms, agents can’t improve and may repeat mistakes.

-Build measurement and learning mechanisms from day one-this is what transforms a static automated system into a continuously improving agentic one.
+Build measurement and learning mechanisms from day one.
+This is what transforms a static automated system into a continuously improving agentic one.

 Frequently Asked Questions